Arthur Bloom (physician)

-Positions
+Early life and education

+Career

 In the 1970s/1980's, he was Chairman of the Haemophilia Centre Directors Organisation.

 Bloom served as Director of the Cardiff Haemophilia Centre and had held important positions with the World Federation of Haemophilia.

 He was also a senior member of The Haemophilia Society's medical advisory panel and a member of the Central Blood Laboratories Authority (CBLA).